 You also can seek help from Hartnell's Crisis Counseling & Emotional Wellness Services.
 This resource is designed to help you cope with any stressors that are affecting your academic, career, or personal goals.
 Services are confidential and FREE to currently enrolled Hartnell students.

 We offer counseling services face-to-face following current safety protocols, and through telehealth for students who are not able to visit our main campus.
 Services are available by appointment only.

 Stop by during Open Office hours to check in with a therapist

 A professional therapist can objectively guide you to identify and problem-solve your stressful life issues.
 Sharing your feelings with a caring professional can provide validation and guidance for effective coping.
 Counseling can help you build and strengthen relationships, including your relationship with yourself.

 Are you feeling:

-Suicide is a major threat to young adults.
-There may be a number of reasons why an individual comes to feel depressed and hopeless.
+There are a number of reasons why an individual may feel anxious, depressed, or hopeless.
 These issues may include:

 - Unexpected pregnancy

 - HIV diagnosis or other serious illness